fullofcaffeine/cors-js-error-test/README.md

 ## Cross-origin error details muted / sanitized

 This is the default [behavior](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onerror#notes) for JS errors thrown from scripts loaded from a different origin.
-To test this, remove the `crossorigin` attribute from the `<script>` element in index.html, and in remove the line that sets the header in index.js in the static middleware setup (line #6).
+To test this, remove the `crossorigin` attribute from the `<script>` element in `index.html`, and in `index.js` remove the line that sets the header in the static middleware setup (line #6).